zorinayu/Sparsity-Is-All-You-Need/README.md

 ```

 > **Note:**
-We provide a pre-tuned hyper-parameters `CogVideoX-2b_0.06_0.07.pt` that allows you to run the inference script directly.
-However, for better performance in both speed and quality, we recommend re-tuning because the provided hyper-parameters is tuned with SpargeAttn based on SageAttention, whereas the default API is based on SageAttention2 now.
+We provide pre-tuned hyper-parameters `CogVideoX-2b_0.06_0.07.pt` that allow you to run the inference script directly.
+However, for better performance in both speed and quality, we recommend re-tuning because the provided hyper-parameters are tuned with SpargeAttn based on SageAttention, whereas the default API is based on SageAttention2 now.

 ### LLama
-The tuning and inference usage is similar to Cogvideo.
+The tuning and inference usage is similar to CogVideoX.